 Figure 6.4 illustrates how reading and processing can proceed in parallel when the time required to process a disk block in memory is less than the time required to read the next block and fill a buffer.
 The CPU can start processing a block once its transfer to main memory is completed; at the same time, the disk I/O processor can be reading and transferring the next block into a different buffer.
 This technique is called double buffering and can also be used to read a continuous stream of blocks from disk to memory.
-Double buffering permits continuous reading or writing of data on consecutive disk blocks, which elii Interleaved concurrency of operations A and B operations C and D I it the first block transfer.
-Moreover, ng time in the programs.
+Double buffering permits continuous reading or writing of data on consecutive disk blocks, which eliminates the seek time and rotational delay for all but the first block transfer.
+Moreover, data is kept ready for processing, thus reducing the waiting time in the programs.